Readyforthedraft.com

 02/13/26 – Jeremiyah Love, RB, Notre Dame

 It’s odd seeing the Chiefs with a top 10 pick in the draft, but 2025 was a real struggle with a roster that was decimated by injuries.
 KC finished the season 6-11, which was the worst record since the 2012 Chiefs went 2-14, which also was the year prior to Andy Reid taking over as HC.
 The final blow was Patrick Mahomes suffering a torn ACL in Week 15.
 Down the stretch, Kansas City turned into a one-dimensional offense as the league’s 25th-ranked running attack sputtered.
 That’s why the Chiefs targeted Kenneth Walker III in free agency.
 Adding weapons in the passing game is another key need for Mahomes, especially with Travis Kelce on what appears to be a year-by-year basis.
 Injuries and suspensions hampered the unit, with Rashee Rice sitting the first six games of the season due to a violation of while Hollywood Brown and Xavier Worthy played hurt during the year.
 Brown is gone now and fellow veteran Juju Smith-Schuster is still a UFA, so you can expect the WR position to be a target this offseason, either in free agency or through the draft.
 One obvious addition could be Tyreek Hill, who was let go this offseason by the Dolphins.
-If the Chiefs opt to address the position here, then Jordyn Tyson would be a dynamic weapon for Mahomes on the outside.
+If the Chiefs opt to address the position here, then Jordyn Tyson or Makai Lemon would be a dynamic weapon for Mahomes on the outside.
 And let’s not forget the performance of TE Kenyon Sadiq at the Combine, where the 6’3” 241-pounder ran a blistering 4.39 40 with a 43.5-ich vertical leap and could prove to be a dynamic weapon who would eventually replace Kelce.
 I think the Chiefs could look to prioritize protecting Mahomes, even after taking LT Josh Simmons in the 1stRound of last year’s draft.
 The OL failed to hold up throughout the season, giving up 47 sacks on the year.
 RT Jawaan Taylor has been a penalty machine in his three seasons in a Chief uniform, racking up 46 penalties during that time according to nflpenalties.com.
 KC has finally decided to move on from the much-maligned OT, releasing Taylor this offseason.
 Pairing Francis Mauigoa with Simmons would be a big deal for Mahomes.
 Defensively, Chris Jones needs to get help up front.
 He continued to be a productive pass rusher, leading KC in sacks with 7.0, but his effectiveness against the run dipped.
 If Brett Veach expects Jones to return to form in 2026, he has to get him help up front.
 George Karlaftis was a productive edge rusher, posting 6.0 sacks, but Charles Omenihu (3.0) was the only other DE with multiple sacks on the year and he’s now in Washington.
 Rueben Bain Jr.’s physicality would be a welcome addition alongside Jones.
-Then there’s the CB position where KC seems to be hitting the reset button.
-First, Trent McDuffie was traded to the Rams for a package of picks including the 29th overall pick in this year’s draft.
+Don’t rule out a trade up by KC to ensure they get the services of Bain Jr. Then there’s the CB position where KC seems to be hitting the reset button.
+First, Trent McDuffie was traded to the Rams for a package of picks including the 29thoverall pick in this year’s draft.
 Then, Jaylen Watson followed McDuffie to LA in free agency while Joshua Williams signed with the Titans.
-If the Chiefs expect to contend in the AFC, they’ll have to deal wit the likes of Josh Allen, Justin Herbert, Bo Nix and Joe Burrow, so targeting a lockdown corner like Mansoor Delane with this pick makes a ton of sense.
-I just think KC is so thin at the DE position, even with Karlaftis holding down one side while Ashton Gillotte is expected to take a step forward, there is little depth beyond those two and Bain Jr. could make an instant impact at the next level.
-There’s been a lot of talk about Bain Jr.’s short arms after they were measured at just 30 7/8 inches.
-However, all you have to do is put the tape on and you’ll just see him win again and again and again.
-Don’t think too hard about this one, trust what you see on film.
-Bain Jr.’s relentless violent nature as a pass rusher was consistently on display.
-Keep in mind, Bain Jr. has had to deal with the lack of ideal arm length his entire playing career, so what you see is his ability to strike first, strike quickly and strike with bad intentions.
-He has the flexibility to bend off the edge, flip his hips while attacking the OT’s hands with well-timed clubs or swipes and will flatten out in a hurry to get to the QB.
-His ability to convert speed to power also makes him a tremendous bull rusher.
-And Bain Jr. uses his play strength in the run game as well where he can quickly disengage and chase down the ball carrier.
-What I love most is the nonstop motor as he’s always working to get to the football.
-The power and violence with which he plays reminds me of Jared Verse and would bring much-needed attitude to the defense in KC.
+If the Chiefs expect to contend in the AFC, they’ll have to deal with the likes of Josh Allen, Justin Herbert, Bo Nix and Joe Burrow, so targeting a lockdown corner like Mansoor Delane or Jermod McCoy could be the pick here, though selecting Chris Johnson later in Round 1 may make more sense.
+We know KC struggled to get pressure on the QB and adding a high level edge rusher opposite Karlaftis is a must.
+We know that Monti Ossenfort is looking to trade down from No.3 overall, but won’t likely want to move outside the first ten picks.
+KC seems like the most likely trade partner for the services of either David Bailey or Arvell Reese, whoever the Jets do not take with the second overall pick.
+In this case, it would be Reese.
+The play of Arvel Reese reminds me of Micah Parsons, who was an All-Pro at both DE and LB.
+Reese is dynamic as an of-ball LB, showing off his sideline-to-sideline range while also triggering downhill to shoot gaps and is strong to set the edge against the run.
+However, what may be more enticing is Reese’s ability to bend the edge and get to the QB in a hurry as a pass rusher.
+He is so active with his hands and can really deliver a punch.
+Reese has several counters in his arsenal and isn’t afraid to convert speed to power to get after the QB.
+That said, Reese has not played much DE during his time at OSU so you have to expect there will be a transition period and even at LB, he’s still developing in coverage.
+That’s why I think he’s not the Jets’ pick at No. 2 and I think Reese’s versatility has to excite the Chiefs.
+Reese is a hybrid player and if there’s any DC who can help Reese’s transition to the NFL, it’s Steve Spagnuolo.
+Reese could line up all over the field and force offenses to guess whether he’s getting after the QB as an edge rusher or dropping as an off-ball LB.

 11. Miami Dolphins – Jordyn Tyson, WR, 6’2”, 203lbs, Arizona State, Jr.